tatpongkatanyukul/Adventures-of-CPG-in-The-World-of-Problem-Solving/measure_sun_distance.md

 Step 4: At the time of the transit, the angular diameter of the sun is known by astronomers to be 0.53 degrees (1891 arcseconds) .
 Calculate the scale of the solar circle in degrees per millimeter by dividing 0.53 degrees by the measured diameter of the sun circle (287 millimeters) .
 Call this number 'A'.
 A value near 0.0018 degrees per millimeter is appropriate.

 src: https://spacemath.gsfc.nasa.gov/transits/TRACEvenus.html

+## Recap: measure the distance between earth and the sun
+  * 1. Use parallax to find distance between earth and venus.
+    * d/x = tan(P/2)
+  * 2. Use relative distance betweem venus-earth and sun-earth to get the exact distance between earth and the sun.